charmed-kubernetes/kubernetes-docs/pages/k8s/validation.md

 ---
-wrapper_template: "base-docs.html"
+wrapper_template: "base_docs.html"
 markdown_includes:
   nav: "shared/_side-navigation.md"
 context:
   title: "Validation"
   description: How to run end-to-end (e2e) tests for Kubernetes.
-keywords: juju, validation, e2e, debug-log
-tags: [operating]
-sidebar: k8smain-sidebar
-permalink: validation.html
-layout: [base, ubuntu-com]
-toc: False
 ---

 End-to-end (e2e) tests for **Kubernetes** provide a mechanism to test the behaviour of the system.
 This is a useful indicator that the cluster is performing properly, as well as a good validation of any code changes.

-For the **Canonical Distribution of Kubernetes<sup>&reg;</sup>**, these tests are encapsulated in an additional **Juju** charm which can be added to your cluster.
+For the **Charmed Distribution of Kubernetes<sup>&reg;</sup>**, these tests are encapsulated in an additional **Juju** charm which can be added to your cluster.
 Actual testing is then run through the charm's actions.

 <div class="p-notification--caution">
   <p markdown="1" class="p-notification__response">